jellyfin/jellyfin-tizen/Documentation/App UI Description/3- Menus and Functions/README.md

 ## Colaborative workspace

-I have created a gogle slides here - https://docs.google.com/presentation/d/1zBI6k_Lts2L2pui6vuNwfvy1AmN91xIo4W_2iDjCpds/edit?usp=sharing
+I have created a google slides [HERE](https://docs.google.com/presentation/d/1zBI6k_Lts2L2pui6vuNwfvy1AmN91xIo4W_2iDjCpds/edit?usp=sharing).

-It has sections for flow, we can then export to png for upload o Samsung
+It has sections for flow, we can then export to png for upload to Samsung

-## Samsung requirement
+## Samsung requirements

 Use labeled screenshots to describe the UI elements on each application screen.